opizzatodx/lagent/README.md

 # L'Agent

-L'Agent is an open-source license assistant capable of answering questions about the usage of a license.
+L'Agent is an open-source license assistant capable of answering questions about the use of a license.

 ## Context